Prioritisation tools and tips for Agile projects

 - t-shirt sizes: XS, S, M, L, XL, ?

 We take turns to read out each story.
 Privately we decide which size story it is.
 Then we simultaneously turn over our cards.
+(You can do something similar by simply writing the sizes on post-its.)
 If there’s variation we discuss, briefly, until we come up with a consensus.

 Planning poker helps make estimating more fun and avoids the first person’s estimate biasing later discussion.